choltz95/image_estimation/README.md

 Right now, image processing is done using libpng.
 Until I use glreadpixels() (which may even be less efficient), I take a screenshot of the active window with scrot and read in the image using libpng before comparing the current generation to the target.

-Simulating annealing is implemented by initializing the probability of altering all three of a triangle's components (color, position, size) regardless of the resulting fitness score to be high at 50%, but to decrease with respect to a cooling factor proportional to the current generation.
+Simulating annealing is implemented by initializing the probability of altering all three of a polygon's components (color, position, size) regardless of the resulting fitness score to be high at 50%, but to decrease with respect to a cooling factor proportional to the current number of generations.